Class Blog for Year 5

 of 3 Next

-Attached below is a mind-map which details what we plan to learn across the curriculum this half term.
+The Year 5 Mind-map - attached below is a mind-map which details what we plan to learn across the curriculum this half term.

-Our timetable for PE remains the same this half term.
+PE Lessons - Our timetable for PE remains the same this half term.
 Our PE will be on Tuesday.
 Children can come into school in their PE kit on PE days.

-We encourage learning at home to support the work we do in school and enable children to become more confident.
-Our home-learning expectations are:
+Supporting learning at home - We encourage learning at home to support the work we do in school and enable children to become more confident.

 Daily reading (15 minutes) - reading which is recorded in your reading record will contribute towards your Reading Karate reward.